How do ETFs work?

 - Bond ETFs.
 Also known as fixed-income ETFs, bond ETFs invest in bonds and other fixed-income securities.
-Bond ETFs can be traded on stock exchanges (just like stock ETFs) and pay interest in the form of a monthly dividend.
+They can be traded on stock exchanges just like stock ETFs, and they pay interest in the form of a monthly dividend.
 Any capital gains are distributed to investors through annual dividends.

 - Commodity ETFs.
 As the name suggests, commodity ETFs are designed to track the performance of commodities such as gold and other precious metals, oil and gas, and agricultural goods.

 - Currency ETFs.
-Currency ETFs provide exposure to foreign currency by tracking the performance of a single currency or a basket of currencies relative to the Canadian or US dollar.
+Currency ETFs allow you to gain exposure to foreign currency.
+They track either the performance of a single currency or a basket of currencies relative to the US dollar.

 But there are also a couple of other stock ETFs available:

 - Inverse ETFs.
 Rather than tracking the performance of a benchmark index, inverse ETFs are designed to produce the opposite returns.
 In other words, if the index goes down, the value of the ETF goes up.
-These actively managed ETFs can be useful if you want to hedge against other investments but are only suitable for short-term trading as the expense ratios can be high.
+These actively managed ETFs can be useful if you want to hedge against other investments, but they come with high expense ratios and are only suitable for short-term trading.

 - Leveraged ETFs.
 A leveraged ETF doesn’t only track an index — it aims to double or even triple its returns.
 These ETFs use derivatives to magnify your exposure to the investment without requiring you to invest any additional capital.
 However, while any gains are amplified, so too are any losses.
-And because most leveraged ETFs reset to the benchmark index each day and are therefore only suitable for short-term trading.
+And because most leveraged ETFs reset to the benchmark index each day, they’re only suitable for short-term trading.